burst_buffer.conf

 - DisablePersistent

 - Prevents regular users from being able to create and destroy persistent burst buffers.
-This is the default behaviour, only privileged users (Slurm operators and administrators) can create or destroy persistent burst buffers.
+This is the default behavior, only privileged users (Slurm operators and administrators) can create or destroy persistent burst buffers.

 - EmulateCray